wiaio/slate/source/index.md

 Welcome to the Wia Documentation!
 You can use our API to access Wia API endpoints, which can get information on devices, events and users.

-We have client libraries in Node.js (more coming soon!).
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+We have client libraries in Node.js and Objective-C. You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 > Official libraries